tyuukau/python-introduction/files/_htnm_PYTHON_LAST_REVIEW.md

 ## CODES FOR ALL EXERCISES AND SOURCES

-SOME OF THE FOLLOWING CONTENTS MIGHT BE ADJUSTED OVER TIME.
+THE CONTENT MAY BE SUBJECT TO CHANGE OVER TIME.

 Code for all exercises: